 3. Read, Read, Read

-Songs and rhymes can go a long way in the child’s development.
-Rhythmic patterns, repetitions and more in rhymes, encourage early learning.
+Songs and rhymes can go a long way in a child’s development.
+Rhythmic patterns, repetitions, and more in rhymes encourage early learning.
 Number rhymes also introduce children to numbers, patterns, and sequences.

 They not only help the child to differentiate sounds and learn new words, going forward they also prepare the child to learn to read.

 Some of the many advantages that rhymes offer, include:

 - Identifying different rhythms

 - Recognizing repeated sound patterns

 To Sum Up

 Creating a language-rich environment is the key to language development in children.
 Having plenty of books around, creating reading nooks, and having colorful displays with words, can all go a long way in offering an environment that is conducive to language development in preschoolers.